This article explains the Volume Shadow Copy Service, and how it is used with Datto devices.

 - VSS Metadata Store Writer: Starting with Windows 7 and Server 2008r2, This writer reports the writer metadata files for all VSS express writers.

 - WDS VSS Writer: Beginning with Windows Vista and Windows Server 2008, this writer reports the writer metadata files for all VSS express writers.

 - WINS Jet Writer: Beginning with Windows Server 2003, this writer is responsible for enumerating files required for WINS.

 - WMI Writer: Beginning with Windows Vista and Windows Server 2008, this writer is used for identifying WMI-specific state and data during backup operations.

 The protected system's Windows services, commonly known as services.msc, displays the current installed services on the machine.
-It is important that only one process on the production machine is using the VSS writers because if there are multiple processes attempting to use them, it will cause major conflict between the solution resulting in the failure and one or more VSS writers.
+It is important that only one process on the production machine is using the VSS writers; if there are multiple processes attempting to use them, major conflict between the solution resulting in the failure and one or more VSS writers will result.